marcemalo/marcemalo/README.md

-- 👋 Hi, I’m @marcemalo
+- 👋 Hi, I’m Ismoiljon
-- 👀 I’m interested in it
+- 👀 I’m interested in Crypto
-- 🌱 I’m currently learning english
+- 🌱 I’m currently stydying in "Najot Talim"
-- 💞️ I’m looking to collaborate on bu
-- 📫 How to reach me r
+- 📫 How to reach me: mmb08092012@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Do you know me

 Languages and Tools I work with: